 YAC: YOUNG ADULTS IN THE CHURCH

 Buoyed by their Confirmation, YAC participants explore their changing roles as young-adult leaders, finding their vocations in the Church, in their communities, and in the world.
-The group explores their God-given gifts by serving as peer mentors in other Formation programming.
+The group explores their God-given gifts by serving in roles such as peer-mentoring in formation programming.

 EPISCO-PALS ON THE HILL